trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 ### Calling Modules

 ### Loading Code
 The section above shows how you would use Delegates and the DInvoke API.
-But how do you obtain the address for a function in the first place.
+But how do you obtain the address for a function in the first place?
 The answer to that question really is: *however you would like*.
-But, to make that process easier, we have have provided a suite of tools to help you locate and call code using a variety of mechanisms.
+But, to make that process easier, we have provided a suite of tools to help you locate and call code using a variety of mechanisms.

 The easiest way to locate and execute a function is to use the `DynamicAPIInvoke` function shown above in the first code example.
 It uses `GetLibraryAddress` to locate a function.